goulash32/reversomatic/README.md

 ```

 # *processGif* Options
-Presently, the only option available is *"averageFrameDelay"* which, when set to *true*, averages the duration of all the input GIF's delays to calculate the framerate of the output GIF.
+Presently, the only option available is *"averageFrameDelay"* which, when set to *true*, averages the delays of all the input GIF's frames to calculate the framerate of the output GIF.
 When it is *false* (by default), the framerate of the first frame of the input GIF is used as the framerate of all the ouput GIF's frames.

 # Known Bugs
 - Certain GIFs do not report the correct duration and/or framerate, and so may not display correctly.